NamanJain99/Bobble.AI-Assignment/README.md

-First Clone the git using command git clone https://namanjain99.github.io/Bobble.AI-Assignment/ Then You have to reun command npm install
+First Clone the git using command git clone https://namanjain99.github.io/Bobble.AI-Assignment/ Then You have to run command npm install
 Congraluate You can run the project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).